KARNATISAITHARUN/documentation/using-ocular/common-queries/data-flows.md

 # Uncovering Data Flows

-Using the [HelloShiftLeft](../../introduction/helloshiftleft.md) sample application, this tutorial shows how to uncover data flows in your application.
+Using [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, this tutorial shows how to uncover data flows in your application.

 Upon identifying interesting methods, such as methods that